tum-ei-eda/M2-ISA-R/README.md

 - Install Python dependencies: `pip install -r requirements.txt`

 ## Architecture
-M2-ISA-R consists of 3 components, two of which are exchangable for different needs:
+M2-ISA-R consists of 3 components, two of which are exchangeable for different needs:

 Frontend -> Metamodel -> Backend

-The frontend transforms a model specification into M2-ISA-R's iternal architecture model.
-This model can then be transformed again to a output format, e.g. models for an ISS.
+The frontend transforms a model specification into M2-ISA-R's internal architecture model.
+This model can then be transformed again to an output format, e.g. models for an ISS.
 This repo provides a CoreDSL frontend and an ETISS backend.

 ## Usage
 M2-ISA-R v2 is divided into two separate tools: Parser and Writer.
 These are described below, TL;DR version: